Boss 2: Back to Rule

 Boss 2: Back to Rule is a 2017 India-Bangladesh joint production Bengali action thriller film directed by Baba Yadav and story written by Jeet.
 It is a sequel to his 2013 film, Boss: Born to Rule and the second installment of the Boss film series.
 The film features Jeet, Subhashree Ganguly and Bangladeshi actress Nusraat Faria in the leading roles.
 Jeet Gannguli composed the music for the film.
 The film was released in West Bengal on 23 June and in Bangladesh on 26 June 2017, and in the rest of India on 30 June 2017.
+It is the sixth highest grossing Bengali film of all time.

 Plot

-Surya, a public figure who is now hated by the people of India due to the disappearance of their money kept in Business bank, a bank built by Surya for his people.
-Gopinath, Surya's loved minister, was killed by an unknown person due to various enmities.
-Surya was forced to leave India due to repeated threats by the people and the police.
-He dressed as a Rock musician and sneaked into Dhaka, Bangladesh, to look for Prince Shahnawaz Hussain, who had earlier promised to donate a huge sum for his company, Surya Industries.
-But later, he discovered that he betrayed him and went to Bangkok, Thailand.
-In Dhaka, Aisha, who was actually Shahnawaz's daughter, helped Surya to overcome various problems and come to Bangkok.
-In Bangkok, during an action scene on the top of Shahnawaz's building, it is shown that Bidyut Shivalkar, Gopinath's son, who Surya had believed to be his friend due to his enormous contributions to his industry, was the one who tricked Surya by stealing all the money in the bank to become wealthy.
-He is also the man who killed his father by gunfire due to greed for the property.
-The people who helped him were Prince Shahnawaz Hussain and Jagadish Kumar, another politician friend of Gopinath, with the same intention.
-Surya escaped them by jumping down the building using a rope.
-He is soon able to kill Shahnawaz with the help of Aisha, who hates her father for killing many people, including her mother.
-He also is able to fatally poison Avinash while asleep, in spite of the huge security.
-But then Bidyut captures Aisha and Rusha, Surya's lover.
-But finally, in an action scene, he is able to save both of them and gets hold of Bidyut.
-He also thus is able to win back the lost money.
-Bidyut is sent to jail, and a victorious Surya is once again able to bring happiness to his people and criticizes them for losing their trust on him.
-Finally, Surya regains the people's trust.
+The story continues 4 years after the incidents of Boss: Born to Rule that took place in 2013.
+In 2017, Surya, a public figure, is now hated by the people due to the disappearance of their money (worth ₹35000 crores) kept in the Business bank headquarters, a bank built by Surya for his people.
+Surya's loved person, Chief Minister of Maharashtra Gopinath Shivalkar, who was previously mayor of Mumbai, was killed by an unknown person due to various enmities.
+Surya was forced to leave India due to repeated threats by the people and the police, where he dressed as a rock musician and sneaked into Dhaka, to look for Prince Shahnawaz Hussain, who had earlier promised to donate a huge sum for his company Surya Industries, but later discovers that he betrayed him and went to Bangkok.

+In Dhaka, Aisha, who is Shahnawaz's daughter, helped Surya to overcome various problems and come to Bangkok.
+In Bangkok, it is revealed that Bidyut Shivalkar, Gopinath's son, whom Surya had believed to be his friend due to his enormous contributions to his industry, was the one who tricked Surya by stealing all the money in the bank to become wealthy.
+Bidyut was also the man who killed his father by gunfire due to greed for the property and the people who helped him were Prince Shahnawaz Hussain and Gopinath's politician friend Jagadish Kumar with the same intention.

+Surya escapes from them, where he is soon able to kill Shahnawaz with the help of Aisha, who hates her father for killing many people, including her mother.
+Surya also is able to fatally poison Avinash while asleep despite huge security, but Bidyut captures Aisha and Surya's lover Rusha.
+However, Surya is able to save them and gets hold of Bidyut, where he is also able to win back the lost money.
+Bidyut is sent to prison while Surya is able to bring back the people's trust and also criticizes them for losing their trust on him.